 - We were invaded, colonized, and enslaved by Spain for centuries.

-- Today, Dominicans have a multiracial and multiethnic historical background which are intrinsic to understanding the culture of the country.
+- Today, Dominicans have a multiracial and multiethnic historical background which is intrinsic to understanding the country’s culture.
 Read more on Blackness in the Dominican Republic here.

-- There were TWO ruthless dictators through the 1990s; both backed by the United States.
+- There were TWO ruthless dictators in the 1900s.
+One of them reigned into the 1990s!
+Both were backed by the United States.
 Oy vey.

-- Like most of Latin American, we were invaded twice by the USA and still recovering from the effects of that.
+- Like most of Latin America, we were invaded twice by the USA and still recovering from the detrimental effects of that.

 - The country is majority Roman Catholic and the government reflects a lot of radical Catholic conservatism.